BACK

 This laboratory is linked to human, environmental and astronomical aspects:

-- to human physiological aspects by studies of the minimum perception of light and adaptation to darkness, and of how, conversely, bright light intensity affects our metabolism.
+- To human physiological aspects by studies of the minimum perception of light and adaptation to darkness, and of how, conversely, bright light intensity affects our metabolism.
 One key aspect here is dynamic light management with the ability to adapt the intensity and colour of the artificial light to the ever-changing natural lighting conditions throughout the day and night;

-- to astronomical aspects by creating a correspondence between the location of the building and its celestial position.
+- To astronomical aspects by creating a correspondence between the location of the building and its celestial position.

 The development of this observatory of n[l]ight takes account of the movement of the Earth in the celestial sphere.
 Its geometry is derived from several parameters:

-- its local positioning on the Les Andelys site;
+- Its local positioning on the Les Andelys site;

-- the Coriolis force acting on the four cardinal points of the location leads to the vortex-shaped design of the observatory, also taking account of the angular orientation of the earth;
+- The Coriolis force acting on the four cardinal points of the location leads to the vortex-shaped design of the observatory, also taking account of the angular orientation of the earth;

-- the latitude and longitude of the spherical "vault of heaven".
+- The latitude and longitude of the spherical "vault of heaven".

 This photon energy is given off again during the twilight hours and after sunset, to create an After Death Experiment (ADE) effect, in the form of an altered state of perception in the hours of darkness.